Market DashboardLast updated on 3/24/2017

-This week, none of the Market Dashboard indicators triggered a change in signal.
-However, two of the Dashboard indicators triggered confirming bearish signals this week.
+This week, none of the CI Market Dashboard Indicators changed their signals.
+In addition, none of the Dashboard indicators triggered confirming bearish or bullish signals this week.

 Here is a recap of the Market Dashboard indicators for this week:

-- The NYSE Bullish Percentage Index ($BPNYA) ended the week at 71.36, a tick downward from last week’s reading of 72.0.
-This week the reading saw its first daily decline since crossing over the 70% bearish threshold on Wednesday, February 8.
-As a result, this indicator triggered a confirming bearish signal.
+- The NYSE Bullish Percentage Index ($BPNYA) ended the week at 65.11, down from 67.46 a week ago.
 This indicator will remain bearish until August 25, 2017, on which date the signal with go “stale” and revert to neutral.
-The “stale date” would be pushed back if another confirming bearish signal was generated before that date.
+The “stale date” would be pushed back if a confirming bearish signal was generated before that date.
 This would happen if the indicator fell below the 70% bearish threshold, crossed above it and then started to decline.
 Alternatively, the indicator would trigger a new bullish signal if the reading was to fall below the 30% bullish threshold and then rebound.

-For the week ended February 24, 2017, four CI Market Dashboard indicators are bullish, three are neutral and two are bearish.
+For the week ended March 24, 2017, two CI Market Dashboard indicators are bullish, three are neutral and four are bearish.